esacteksab/gh-tp/README.md

 terraform plan -out plan.out -no-color  | gh tp -
 ```

 Like with `gh tp` two files will exist.
-The first being whatever you passed to `-out` for the file name in the above example (`plan.out` in the example above) and the Markdown file named whatever you defined as the value for the `mdfile` parameter in the `.tp` config file. `tp` does not create an additional plan having been passed the plan from `stdin`.
+The first being whatever you passed to `-out` for the file name in the above example (`plan.out` in the example above) and the Markdown file named whatever you defined as the value for the `mdFile` parameter in the `.tp` config file. `tp` does not create an additional plan having been passed the plan from `stdin`.

 <!--`tp` also supports command-line flags as well as source environment variables.
 More [below](#disclaimer)-->